 California Lutheran University’s School of Education achieved NCATE accreditation in 2004.
 Degrees and Credentials from institutions with NCATE accreditation are recognized as having met national criteria for quality programs.
 Degrees and Credentials are more easily transported to other states.

 A Spring 2009 CCTC and NCATE joint accreditation visit occurred.
-The National Council for Accreditation of Teacher Education and the California Commission on Teacher Credentialing have reaccredited California Lutheran University's School of Education.
+The National Council for Accreditation of Teacher Education and the California Commission on Teacher Credentialing have both reaccredited California Lutheran University's School of Education.